Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 # Calculate stick spectra or cross sections #
 LTE/Non-LTE                             LTE                       # 'LTE' or 'Non-LTE'
-Temperature                             2000                      # Temperature in unit of K WnWlUnit                                wl         nm             # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
+Temperatures                            300,2000,5000             # Temperatures in unit of K WnWlUnit                                wl         nm             # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
 Range                                   150        1000           # Same unit as WnWlUnit
 Absorption/Emission                     Emission                  # 'Absorption' or 'Emission'